 - Giving employees the freedom to spend company money creates a sense of trust, and incentivises staff to spend wisely.

 Soldo is a prepaid card for business that offers all these benefits.
 It lets you take control of company spending while simplifying expense management and reporting.
 It empowers employees and makes their lives easier.
 It offers real money saving insight and makes bookkeeping effortless.

 And it does so without hidden deposit or transaction fees.
 We don’t insist on a minimum number of cards and there are no minimum deposits.
 Soldo’s plans and prices are simple and transparent.
 We do not charge transaction fees and our foreign exchange fee is fixed at just 1% for Pro and Premium plans.
-There is no charge to add funds to accounts, and though we charge a small monthly fee per card for Pro and Premium plans, our basic Soldo Start plan is free.
+There is no charge to add funds to accounts, just a small monthly fee per card for Pro and Premium plans.

 Can I get a Soldo card if I have poor credit?